Appealing a Pre-Trial Detention Order (Bond)

 Presumption of Innocence.
 In keeping with the most fundamental tenet of criminal law – that each accused person is presumed innocent until proven guilty – the Bail Reform Act expressly provides that pretrial release is required “unless the judicial officer determines that such release will not reasonably assure the appearance of the person as required or will endanger the safety of any other person or the community.”
 18 U.S.C. § 3142(b).
 Put differently, pretrial detention is authorized “only upon proof of a likelihood of flight, a threatened obstruction of justice or a danger of recidivism in one or more of the crimes actually specified by the bail statute.”
 United States v.
 Butler, 165 F.R.D.
 68, 71 (N.D.
 Ohio 1996) (quoting United States v.
 Himler, 797 F.2d 156, 160 (3d Cir.
 1986) and citing United States v.
 Byrd, 969 F.2d 106 (5th Cir.
 1992); United States v.
 Ploof, 851 F.2d 7 (1st Cir.
 1988)).

-Call the federal lawyers at Oberheiden & McMurrey, LLP today and find out how a former federal government attorney and experienced criminal defense counsel assess your case.
-(800) 810-0259
+Call the federal lawyers at Oberheiden, P.C. today and find out how a former federal government attorney and experienced criminal defense counsel assess your case.
+888-680-1745

-Consult with Criminal Defense Attorneys.
+Consult with a Criminal Defense Attorney.
 Bond in state court and bonds in federal courts are two very different issues.
-When you or a loved one are facing federal detention and your freedom is on the line, you should consult with lawyers that are deeply embedded in federal law and federal procedures on a daily basis.
-Specifically, if you need assistance with pre-trial release in federal proceedings, you should contact the attorneys at Oberheiden & McMurrey, LLP to explore your chances of success for pretrial release and federal bond.
+When you or a loved one are facing federal detention and your freedom is on the line, you should consult with lawyers who are deeply embedded in federal law and federal procedures on a daily basis.
+Specifically, if you need assistance with pretrial release in federal proceedings, you should contact the attorneys at Oberheiden, P.C. to explore your chances of success for pretrial release and federal bond.